roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Create a professional managed Kubernetes cluster.md

                 -   **Password**: Enter the password that is used to log on to the nodes.
                 -   **Confirm Password**: Enter the password again. |

-        -   If you select **Add Existing Instance**, you must select ECS instances that are deployed in the region where the cluster is deployed.
+        -   If you select **Add Existing Instance**, you must select ECS instances that are deployed in the region where you want to deploy the cluster.
 Then, set **Operating System**, **Logon Type**, and **Key Pair** based on the preceding settings.
-    2. Configure advanced settings of worker nodes.
+    2. Configure advanced settings for worker nodes.

         |Parameter|Description|
         |---------|-----------|